SWEGroup39/GatorChatApp/Sprint4.md

  ### Entire Team:
   - Successfully implemented long polling into the **Get Conversation** function so messages will be updated in real-time without having to refresh.
+  - Integrated the **Undo** functionality that will return a user's most recently deleted message.
+  - Added the ability to send images to other users.

 <hr>